Ramsnes/projectExam1Private/README.md

 ## Description

 The demographics and styling of the project were a "free-choice", and so they became for the martial arts practitioners and a very clean and simple style, respectively.
 The website aims to be as interactive and dynamic as possible within the realms of the assignment.
-This project were a product of all previously learned skills and methods from the first years languages and programs, which includes HTML, CSS, JavaScript, WordPress and Figma.
+This project were a product of all previously learned skills and methods from the first years languages and programs, which includes HTML, CSS, JavaScript with REST API, WordPress and Figma.

 Some bullet points: